See here for customized coatings

 The SEA-UV metal front surface mirrors are protected by a very thin SiO2-layer coated on top of the metallic layer.
 This quartz coating ensures a high ultraviolet reflectivity and at the same time a very broadband reflectivity up into the IR-range.

-The SHP coating is a silver metal coated first surface mirror with a very powerful reflectivity that can be used for polarized and unpolarized light and laser radiation in the visible wavelength range.
+The SHP has a silver metal coating with a very powerful reflectivity.
+It can be used for polarized and unpolarized light and laser radiation in the visible wavelength range.

 The SHR is a metal-free performance mirror with very high reflectivity in the visible based on a purely dielectric thin film layer system.
 It is suitable for any application requiring a very high reflection at an angle of incidence of 45°.
 The SHR materials can also be used for specific laser applications and can withstand a high thermal load.

 The thin film coatings of our dielectric SHP-D front surface mirrors have been designed for very high reflectivity for S & P polarized and unpolarized light for visible wavelengths and over a wide range of angles of incidence.
 The outstanding performance of the SHP-D coating is achieved by deposition of a large number of thin film layers.

 Our beam splitter coatings for visible random polarized light allow a neutral splitting of light and laser beams.
 The semi-transparent optic features anti-reflective thin films on the back to avoid overlaid images or a phantom laser beam.
 The design of these components enables high performance and low loss of light.

 Our dielectric SIR heat reflecting thin film coating is highly transparent for the visible spectrum and strongly reflective for infrared radiation up to approx. 1100 nm.
 We coat these thin films on a heat resistant and borosilicate glasses which allow a high thermal load and offer high chemical stability.
 The deposition of customized infrared reflecting coatings is possible on request.